 -

-SURKH LAL MURGH TIKKA To serve: 4 Portions Cooking Time- 10-15 Minutes INGREDIENTS Chicken Leg (Boneless) – 800 gms Hung Curd – 3...
+SURKH LAL MURGH TIKKA To serve: 4 Portions Cooking Time- 10-15 Minutes Ingredients for making the Tikka Chicken Leg (Boneless) – 800 g...

 -